Job Search Beyond the Professoriate

 • Before Your Appointment: Create a LinkedIn Account and create a profile on Handshake; Identify your transferable skills; Create a resume/cover letter draft.

-• During Your Appointment: Meet with a Career Coach to talk about your resume, cover letters, LinkedIn profile, and to gain confidence presentating your skills and experiences to employers.
+• During Your Appointment: Meet with a Career Coach to talk about your resume, cover letters, LinkedIn profile, and to gain confidence presenting your skills and experiences to employers.

 Once you have narrowed and researched your options and prepared your job search tools, you are ready to launch your search.
 It will be important to launch a well-rounded search that taps into job postings, campus resources, and trusted networks.